 Where to go today on Terceira

-A practical reading of the day by real macro-areas of the island, based on the official forecast, warnings and complementary visual validation.
+A practical reading of the day by real zones of the island, based on official forecast, warnings and complementary visual validation.

 How it works (in 1 minute)

-• Do not assume that the weather in one single point represents the whole island.
+- Do not assume that the weather at one single point represents the whole island.

-• If you have a car, you can adapt your day and move to the macro-area of the island with better conditions.
+- If you have a car, you can adapt your day and move to the area of the island with better conditions.

 The main day-reading areas on Terceira

-To interpret the weather better on the island, it makes sense to think about Terceira by macro-area rather than as one single block.
+To better interpret the weather on the island, it makes sense to think of Terceira as an area rather than a single block.

 URBAN SOUTH